New York now has more reported coronavirus cases than any country

 The disease killed nearly 2,000 in the U.S. on Wednesday — the second record high in a row.
 The number of confirmed cases of COVID-19 has reached 430,993 in the U.S., and claimed 14,757 lives in total as of 2:34 a.m.
 ET.
 Globally, the number of people infected is set to surpass 1.5 million Thursday and see more than 90,000 killed, according to Johns Hopkins University.

-While hundreds are still dying every day in New York, there are signs efforts to control the spread are working, according to officials, with the number of hospitalizations, ICU admissions and intubations leveling off.
+While hundreds are still dying every day in New York, there are signs efforts to control the spread are working, according to officials, with the number of hospitalizations, intensive care unit admissions and intubations leveling off.

 "We are flattening the curve because we are rigorous about social distancing," Gov. Andrew Cuomo said during a briefing Wednesday, adding, "But this is not a time to get complacent."

-As numbers in the state stabilize, new hotspots of the disease are emerging across the country, including Philadelphia, Washington D.C. and Chicago.
+As the numbers in the state stabilize, new hot spots of the disease are emerging across the country, including Philadelphia, Washington, D.C., and Chicago.

 On Wednesday, President Donald Trump said that millions of masks have been delivered to those critical locations.